Rhode Island Veterans (VA) Disability Lawyer

 If you receive a disability rating of 30 percent or higher, you are eligible for additional compensation for your spouse, children, and dependent parents.

 You served our country with honor.
 If you developed a disability in the process, you deserve benefits, and we want to make sure you receive them.
-Our Rhode Island veterans advocates are here to help with any VA issue you have.
+Our Rhode Island veterans disability lawyers are here to advocates for you and help with any VA issue you have.
 For a free consultation, call 800-544-9144 today.